 About Glenn Biggs

 Glenn Biggs was a prominent figure whose leadership influenced economic development across San Antonio, Texas.
-When he was diagnosed with Alzheimer’s disease, he and his family struggled to find comprehensive dementia care.
-This search led him to approach UT Health San Antonio and many other community leaders to address the need for a comprehensive center dedicated to understanding Alzheimer’s disease.
+When he was diagnosed with Alzheimer’s, he and his family struggled to find comprehensive dementia care.
+This search led him to approach UT Health San Antonio and many other community leaders to address the need for a comprehensive center dedicated to understanding Alzheimer’s.

 You can power dementia care